blockworks-foundation/mango-docs/tutorials/faq.md

 ### **What does IOC mean?**

 &#x20;Immediate or cancel (IOC).
-If an order is placed and not filled within 10 seconds, it's cancelled.
+If an order is placed and not filled immediately, it's cancelled.

 ### **What does POST mean?**